Medically Reviewed by Dr. Majid Tanveer, DVM

-Major fractures usually appear easily, but minor fractures, particularly affecting small bones or ligaments not carrying much weight, may be more challenging to spot.
+Major fractures usually appear quickly, but minor fractures, particularly affecting small bones or ligaments not carrying much weight, may be more challenging to spot.

 An examination by your vet is often necessary; he may recommend radiographs (x-rays) for further examination.

-In more severe cases, treatment can range from splints or casts to surgery, pins, or plates.
+Treatment can range from splints or casts to surgery, pins, or plates in more severe cases.

 Ensuring your dog’s limbs are taken care of is key to keeping him active and healthy.

 These injuries can occur when dogs bump into complex objects or engage in strenuous physical activity.
 These injuries include:

 Most dog agility participants experience back or shoulder injuries.
 Bruises usually heal within a few days without treatment, whereas sprains and strains may cause lasting pain.

 Ice packs and heating pads can also help reduce the discomfort before giving medication to your dog.